Department and Businesses

 Terry is supported by the following national officers:

 Ray Ellis - Assistant Secretary for Technical & Central Services Section, with responsibility for Engineering and Motor Transport Grades in Royal Mail, Technical and Administrative Grades in Romec and Personnel procedures across Royal Mail Group and Romec.

 You can contact Ray on email@example.com or 0208 971 7455.

-Bob Gibson - Assistant Secretary for Outdoor Section covering Royal Mail delivery workers.
+Mark Baulch - Assistant Secretary (Elect) for Outdoor Section covering Royal Mail delivery workers.